Thakazhi Sivasankara Pillai: Awards and honours

 Pillai received the Sahitya Akademi Award in 1957 for the love epic, Chemmeen.
 Kerala Sahitya Akademi selected Enippadikal for their annual award for novels in 1965.
 His Novel, Kayar was selected for the Vayalar Award in 1984, and he received the highest Indian literary award, Njanapeedam in 1984 and a year later, the Government of India awarded him the third highest civilian honour of the Padma Bhushan.
+In 1986 he was conferred with an honorary doctorate (D.Litt) by University of Kerala.
 Sahitya Akademi elected him as a distinguished fellow in 1989; he had already been a distinguished fellow of the Kerala Sahitya Akademi by then.
 In 1994, the Government of Kerala awarded him Ezhuthachan Puraskaram, their highest literary honour.
-In 1996 he was conferred with an honorary doctorate (D.Litt) by Mahatma Gandhi University.
+In 1996 he was awarded an honorary doctorate (D.Litt) by Mahatma Gandhi University.
 India Post issued a commemorative postage stamp depicting his image in 2003, under the Jnanapith Award Winners series.
 Sahitya Akademi commissioned a documentary film on the life of Pillai to be made and M. T. Vasudevan Nair made Thakazhi, a documentary film of 57 minutes length, which was released a year before Pillai's death in 1998.
 The Government of Kerala acquired Sankaramanagala, the ancestral home of Pillai, in 2000 and a museum, Thakazhi Memorial Museum was set up in 2001, honoring the writer's memory.